DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 #### Using Terminal/CMD
 Run `cd dhsdevelopersclub.github.io` to open the folder where your fork lives.
 Then, run `git checkout -b my-webpage-start`.
 This will create a new branch called `my-webpage-start` and "checkout" that branch.
 When you have a branch checked out, changes you make will be saved to that branch.

-If you are confused about what a branch is, feel free to ask in #general in slack, someone will probably notice and explain it.
-To be extra sure your question gets noticed, you can mention @zander.
+If you are confused about what a branch is, feel free to ask in #help in slack, someone will probably notice and explain it.
+To be extra sure your question gets answered, you can include a mention to @channel.

 ### Step 5: Make Your Very Own Folder